Dartington Hall: 20th century and the Dartington experiment

 In 1935, the Dartington Hall Trust, a registered charity, was set up in order to run the estate.

 High Cross House was built in 1932 as a home for the headmaster of Dartington Hall school.
 It was designed by Swiss-American architect William Lescaze and is now regarded as an important modernist building.
 It is Grade II* listed.

-The building was one of the main venues for the 2019 Sea Change Festival, including appearances from Stewart Lee, Adrian Sherwood, Emma Warren, Babak Ganjei, Salena Godden and Mark Stewart and Gareth Sager of The Pop Group.
-Aller Park, the original Dartington Hall School, was built 1929-31 and designed by Ides Van Der Gracht of the New York firm of Delano and Aldrish.
+Aller Park, the original Dartington Hall School, was built 1929–31 and designed by Ides Van Der Gracht of the New York firm of Delano and Aldrish.
 Intended as a junior school, it was built in a lavish Americanised Tudor style.
-Soon afterwards came Foxhole, the senior school built 1931-32, and boarding houses Blacklers (1933), Chimmels (1934) and Orchards (1935) in a straightforward modern idiom.
-A modern extension was added to Orchards, and a drama hall built nearby - both of 1964.
-East of the medieval Hall an arts centre and dance school with a large hall was built 1930-32, with several additions in 1938 and 1966.
+Soon afterwards came Foxhole, the senior school built 1931–32, and boarding houses Blacklers (1933), Chimmels (1934) and Orchards (1935) in a straightforward modern idiom.
+A modern extension was added to Orchards, and a drama hall built nearby – both of 1964.
+East of the medieval Hall an arts centre and dance school with a large hall was built 1930–32, with several additions in 1938 and 1966.
 To the North of the Hall, Higher Close Students Centre was built in 1963 adjacent to the present main car park.
 Huxhams Cross and Broom Park were built 1932 as estate workers houses.
-At Shinners Bridge is the central Office of the estate (1935) and the Sawmill (1931-32).
+At Shinners Bridge is the central Office of the estate (1935) and the Sawmill (1931–32).
 The Cider Press Centre was built 1976 for the growing tourist trade.

 The estate today

-In addition to historic buildings the estate has a number of legacy 20th century buildings from the Elmhirst's social enterprises, including the defunct Dartington Hall School, which closed in 1987, and High Cross House which is now a base for Dartington Trust's teaching staff and academics.
-Other buildings are being used by various departments at the Trust, including the Old Postern which is home to Schumacher College, and other buildings around the Hall which host the Arts at Dartington, the Dartington Music Summer School & Festival, and Research in Practice.
-The Cider Press Centre, a shopping centre at Shinners Bridge, is also run by the Trust.
+In addition to historic buildings the estate has a number of legacy 20th century buildings from the Elmhirsts' social enterprises, including the defunct Dartington Hall School, which closed in 1987, and High Cross House which is now a base for Busby & Fox.
+Other buildings are being used by various businesses and departments at the Trust.
+The Old Postern is now home to an independent School.
+The Cider Press Centre, a shopping centre at Shinners Bridge, is also run by the Trust and home to other independent businesses.

-In September 2022, undergraduate students returned to Dartington estate with the launch of the BSc Regenerative Food and Farming, the first degree in England to focus specifically on sustainable approaches to agriculture.

-The Hall and medieval courtyard functions in part as a conference centre and wedding venue and provides bed and breakfast accommodation for people attending courses and for casual visitors.
+The Hall and medieval courtyard functions in part as a conference centre and wedding venue and provides bed and breakfast accommodation for people attending events and for casual visitors.
 The Barn Cinema and the White Hart Bar and Restaurant are used by estate dwellers, residents from the surrounding countryside, and visitors alike.

+In 2023 and 2025, the Great Hall hosted the Kala Festival, a touring South Asian classical music series featuring leading artists such as Pandit Debasis Chakroborty (Indian Slide Guitar), Raga Pianist Deepak Shah, Lovely Sharma (Sitar), and Durjay Bhaumik (Tabla) in 2023; and Pandit Sanju Sahai (Tabla), Ustad Akram Khan (Tabla), Pandit Debasis Chakroborty (Indian Slide Guitar), Tommy Khosla (Sitar), and Jonathan Mayer (Sitar) in 2025.